Color clusters in images in Library of Congress collections#

 len(item_urls)

-Analyzing the thumbnail images for color clusters#
+Analyzing the images for color clusters#

 I’m adapting code from the colorz.py script in metakirby5’s the colorz code, which is a command line tool for a k-means color scheme generator.
 It runs an analysis on an image and presents an HTML page with swatches.